Proto:The Legend of Zelda: Ocarina of Time Master Quest

 - ルピー (rupee) sets the amount of rupees.
 You can set it anywhere from zero to 9999.
 If you have more than 999 rupees, the rupee count will display corrupted graphics but otherwise work fine.

 - ハート (heart) is the life meter.
 The first value is the amount of total hearts you have, and the second field is the amount of hearts you have remaining.
-The total amount of hearts can be set from 3 to 20, the amount of remaining hearts can be set from zero (equaling death) to 20, in quarter increments.
+The total amount of hearts can be set from 3-20, and the amount of remaining hearts can be set from zero (equaling death) to 20 in quarter increments.

 - KEY allows you to edit the amount of keys you have for every dungeon.
 Note that there are more values than there are dungeons in the game.

 - そうび (equipment) controls the left-side equipment.
 The values are in the following order: Quiver, Bomb Bag, Gauntlet, Scale, Wallet, Bullet Bag, Deku Stick capacity, and Deku Nut capacity.

 - MAP controls the dungeon items for every dungeon.
 Again the numbers are octal digits.
 C-Left gives you the Map, C-Down the Compass, and C-Right the Big Key.

 - ふういん (seals) controls medallions.
 You can use the C-buttons to grant or take away the Forest, Fire, Water, Spirit, Shadow, and Light Medallion (in this order).

 - オカリナ (ocarina) sets the Ocarina songs you have learned.
 They follow the order they appear on the Quest Status subscreen, from bottom to top.